telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 Using implicit styles gives you full Blend support and smaller dlls size.
 To use this mechanism you will need to use the __NoXaml__ version of the UI for {{ site.framework_name }} dlls.

-To change the theme you will need to make few steps.
+To change the theme you will need to take the following few steps.

 1. __Reference the NoXaml version__ of the Telerik UI for {{ site.framework_name }} dlls.
-They can be found in the */Telerik UI for {{ site.framework_name }} installation folder/Binaries.NoXaml/* folder.
+They can be found in the &ast;/Telerik UI for {{ site.framework_name }} installation folder/Binaries.NoXaml/&ast; folder.

 2. __Get the .xaml files__ with the control styles and templates.

-	There two options to get the .xaml files.
+	There are two options to get the .xaml files.

 	<ul>
 		<li>{% mdslug %}[Reference the theme dll](#reference-theme-dll){% endmdslug %} from the <em>/Binaries.NoXaml/</em> folder - for example Telerik.Windows.Themes.Office_Black.dll.
 The theme dll contains ResourceDictionary files with the styles for the controls.</li>